-The Statue of Liberty was a gift of friendship from the people of France to the United States and is a universal symbol of freedom and democracy.
-The Statue of Liberty was dedicated on October 28, 1886 as a National Monument in 1924 and restored for her centennial on July 4, 1986.
-Closed after Hurricane Sandy, Lady Liberty is now open to the public once again.
+We can’t make a list of the top 10 places to visit on the east coast and leave out one our most recognizable icons.
+A gift of friendship from the people of France to the United States, the Statue of Liberty is a universal symbol of freedom and democracy.
+The Statue of Liberty was dedicated on October 28, 1886, was declared a National Monument in 1924, and she was restored for her centennial on July 4, 1986.

 Related: Check out our guide to visiting Mount Vernon.

-For travelers seeking a bit of adventure, Virginia’s Shenandoah Caverns offer an opportunity to escape summer’s heat or warm up on a cold winter day.
+For travelers seeking a bit of adventure, Virginia’s Luray Caverns at Shenandoah National Park offer an opportunity to escape summer’s heat or warm up on a cold winter day.
 Belowground temperatures hover around 56 degrees year round, so the caverns are an enjoyable attraction during any season.
 Best of all, families with children of all ages and abilities will be able to experience the caverns.

 If you’re ready to soak up the mountains or chill under cascading waterfalls, you won’t want to pass up Hanging Rock State Park.
-Located only a short drive from Winston-Salem, park visitors can enjoy miles of hiking trails.
+Park visitors can enjoy over 20 miles of hiking trails.
 Be sure to bring your camera for the incredible views and five magnificent waterfalls!